ONS-Innovation/github-repository-archive-tool/README.md

 - Last Archived Page (to show which repos were archived last time the tool run)
     - ~~Display Repos~~
     - ~~Undo Button (All Repos)~~
-    - Bug where if 2 batches with the same repo, can put multiple row of the same repo in manage repos
+    - ~~Bug where if 2 batches with the same repo, can put multiple row of the same repo in manage repos~~ ~~> need to add a check if it aleady exists in repositories.json before adding it back~~
-        > need to add a check if it aleady exists in repositories.json before adding it back
+    - Add search

 - ~~Need to convert to using JSON over a text file~~